SilviaDias16/My-Portfolio/Style Guide/Style Guide.md

 * What task is your reading trying to accomplish?
 * Is the information suitably presented to help the reader to understand the content?
 * Are other materials going to support the content of the document and should you refer to them?

+## How to Structure Information
+It is very important to structure your information, so that the reader can easily find information so accomplish their task(s).
+Some of the key points are:
+### Titles, Headings and Sub-Headings
+The information should be broken down into heading and sub-headings.
+Headings and sub-heading helps you to organise content to guide the readers.
+Ensure that headings and subheadings follow a consecutive hierarchy (Section Heading (h2) followed by Section Subheading (h3), which is followed by Detailed Subheading (h4)).

+'Title case’ should be used for all titles, headings, sub-headings and captions.
+With the title case, the first letter of all nouns, adjectives, verbs and adverbs are capitalised; prepositions and articles are not capitalised unless they are used for the first word.

+Examples:
+* Access the Client Reporting Solution
+* Log in to GitHub
+* Importing Images in Markdown

+### Presentation
+It is important to present your content in a way that helps your reader to steadily and sensibly increase their understanding of the document's content.
+Below are some of the points that you need to keep in mind:
+* Avoid repeating the same information throughout the document.
+You can refer to the information already mentioned by using hyperlinks.
+* Keep your sentences short and simple
+* Use bullet points, tables, digrams, process flows to assist your reader's understanding of the information and to hold their attention.

+>[!TIP]
+> Create a plan for a structure of your document and consider what needs to be covered in which section and which order.
+>
+> Use bullet points where appropriate.
+>
+> Do not sacrifice reader's understanding in an attempt to keep the document short.
+>
+>

+### Text Alignment
+The most common question that arise is - Should the text be left aligned or justified?
+Left-aligned text is generally considered the most readable and accessible option and considered more user friendly.
+It is better suited for text-to-speech software, assist people with dyslexia and assist people with various visual impairments.

+### Active and Passive Voice
+Readers find it easier to follow and understand information that is written in an active voice.
+However, passive voice is better suited to certain types of documentation.
+The trick is in identifying the correct ‘voice’ to favour in particular types of documentation; the following table provides some guidance.

 ### Tone of Voice
 The tone of your document should be polite, professional and respectful.